 - Athletics Carnivals

-In addition to competing in AAGPS carnivals, weekly fixtures are organised to cater for boys of all sporting abilities.
+In addition to competing in AAGPS carnivals, weekly fixtures are organised across summer and winter seasons to cater for boys of all sporting abilities.

-The majority of boys will train two afternoons per week from 3:30 PM – 5:15 PM and compete in organised fixtures on Saturday.
+The majority of boys will train two afternoons per week from 3.30pm – 5pm and compete in organised fixtures on Saturday.
 These training sessions will be at College facilities or external venues.
-Newington College bus services will transport boys to and from specific offsite venues.
+Newington College bus services will transport boys to and from specific offsite training venues.

 Strength and Conditioning